university partnerships and association relations

-Chevron's University Partnership Program (UPP) works with more than 100 college and university partners around the world to help attract and develop talented students and teachers who can help achieve a more technically proficient global workforce.
+UPAR works with colleges and universities around the world to develop talented students and teachers and help achieve a more technically proficient global workforce.
 UPP provides strategic and multifaceted support, which includes scholarships, grants, funding for faculty positions, department gifts and laboratory upgrades.
 We consider these educational partnerships to be strategic investments in the economic development of local communities and the future of the energy business.

 To encourage minority participation in these areas of study and foster diversity, Chevron partners with historically black colleges and universities such as Tuskegee University, North Carolina A&T State University and Clark Atlanta University.
 We also sponsor other university-based programs designed to attract and retain minority or low-income students, including: